Use of exclamation mark

 Once again, I will used University of Essex, by Larry Trask as reference for this study.

-- Exclamation mark
+• Exclamation mark

-In English, the exclamation mark is used: - at the end of a sentece that expresses a very strong feeling.
+1. at the end of a sentece that expresses a very strong feeling.
 It's also unformally called as bang or shriek.

-Example: That's horrible! - in sentences starting with what or how, but only when these are exclamations not statements.
+2. in sentences starting with what or how, but only when these are exclamations not statements.

 Example: How well behaved his daughter is!
-(His daughter is very well behaved. - statement) - to draw attention to an interruption.
+(His daughter is very well behaved. - statement)

 Example: He's a very good professional, but sometimes (rarely!) he makes mistakes.